landrok/yousign-api/docs/quickstart.rst

 Quickstart
 ==========

-This page provides installation advises and a short examples on how to make a first call and retrieve your data.
+This page provides requirements, install advises and short examples on how to make a first call and retrieve your data.

 Requirements
 ============

 - PHP 7.1+
-- You have to create your account on Yousign platform to get an API token before using this library.
+- You have to create your account on `Yousign platform <https://staging-auth.yousign.com/pre-signup>`_ to get an API token before using this library.

 Install
 =======